-Shree Vishnu’s associates of Vaikuntha took avatars in India during Dwapar Yug to take part in the Krishna leela to re-establish dharma for the common people.
+Shree Vishnu’s associates of Vaikuntha took avatars in India during Dwapar Yug to involve in the (ദൈവം) Krishna leela to re-establish Dharma for the common people and to annihilate negative forces.
 Divine king of Snakes, Sheshnag’s avatar was Balram, brother of Shree Krishn.
-The followers of Balram are protecting the doors of Padmanabhaswamy temple.
+The followers of Balarama are protecting the doors of Padmanabhaswamy temple.

 Sree Padmanabhaswamy temple is a Hindu temple dedicated to Bhagwan Vishnu located in Thiruvananthapuram, India.
 The shrine is currently run by a trust headed by the royal family of Travancore.
 The Maharajahs of Travancore are Cheras and descendants of the great saint Kulashekhara Alwar.
 The temple is one of 108 Divya Desams (pious abodes of Vishnu) – principal centres of worship of the deity in Vaishnavism.
 The temple is glorified in the Divya Prabandha, the early medieval Tamil literature canon of the Tamil Alvar saints (6th–9th centuries CE), with structural additions to it made throughout the 16th century CE, when its ornate Gopuram was constructed.
 The temple has historical significance for Sanatan Dharmis.